 These beaches have coarse sand made from black lava that has been crushed by the waves of the ocean over thousands of centuries.

-are extremely scarce ...there is only one in Hawaii, and it is on the Big Island.
+One very unusual Big Island beach is Green Sand Beach , also call Papakolea.
+These are extremely scarce ...there being only one in Hawaii, and a handful of others throughout the world.
 This stunning beach is very remote, and only accessible by hiking or by four wheel drive.
 Green sand beaches are formed by a type of lava that is rich in olivine....a glassy green mineral.

 Red sand beaches

 These are even more rare.
 Out of all the Hawaii beaches, there is only one red sand beach and it is on Maui.
 It has been creatively named "Red Sand Beach".
 It was formed from the red lava of Haleakela and is situated along the famous and spectacular Road to Hana.